dictu-lang/Dictu/tests/benchmarks/README.md

 ### Results

-All benchmarks were ran on a MacBook Pro 2.7GHz Intel Core i5, 8 GB 1867 MHz DDR3 RAM.
+All benchmarks were ran on an Early 2015 MacBook Pro 2.7GHz Intel Core i5, 8 GB 1867 MHz DDR3 RAM.
 Each benchmark was ran 5 times and the best time was kept.

 | Benchmark            | Time       |
 |:---------------------|:-----------|